 Why does this distortion persist?
 Because it is profitable.

-The foundational rule of American media, documented across decades of audience research, is simple: fear sells.
+The foundational rule of American media, documented across decades of audience research, is simple — fear sells.
 And in the American imagination, shaped by three centuries of racial hierarchy, Black bodies are the most efficient delivery mechanism for fear.

-Consider the business model in explicit terms:
+Consider the business model in plain terms.

 - A local television station in a major market generates $30 million to $100 million in annual advertising revenue